5 Best Tactics For Insurance Lead Generation

-But let’s say one of your leads wanted to file a claim on Sunday – when you’re out of office.
+But let’s say one of your leads wanted to file a claim on Sunday – when you’re out of the office.

 With integrated web forms, your clients don’t skip a beat.
 They can just fill in your forms to submit a claim at any time of the day.

 Then, depending on your online form type/ insurance leads app, they will get an answer straight away, or you’ll receive an email alert so you can get back to them as soon as you can.

 A multi-step form (like the above example) can ask your leads the following questions:

 - How long would you like the policy to cover you?

 - When would you like the cover to start?

 - Please enter your personal details (name, contact info, address).

 Naturally, the questions are fully customizable and interactive.

 So, you can even set your forms up so your leads get an instant answer as soon as they fill in your form (e.g. insurance calculator or property valuation) or so that you extract their data and get back to them later.